XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 ### Proc Mount

-There are certain files in the `/proc` directory that may be sensitive is exposed to a container.
-By default the container runtime will apply a filter the files mounted to the container from the directory, so opting out of it is not allowed.
+There are certain files in the `/proc` directory that may be sensitive if exposed to a container.
+By default the container runtime will apply a filter to the files mounted to the container from the directory, so opting out of it is not allowed.

 ```yaml
 apiVersion: v1